-- 10. 2. physical resources including facilities, equipment, and supplies - 10.
+- 10. The program's resources must be adequate to support the size and scope of the program to appropriately prepare students for practice and to promote the quality of graduates including: - 10.
+1. financial resources that are budgeted and used to achieve program outcomes and meet accreditation standards - 10.
+2. physical resources including facilities, equipment, and supplies - 10.
 3. learning resources including clinical sites, library, and technological access and support - 10.
-4. faculty - 10.
-5. support personnel - 10.
+4. faculty - 10.5. support personnel - 10.
 6. student services (see Glossary, "Student services") - 11.
-The program seeks Council approval before increasing class size and demonstrates reasonable assurance there are adequate resources as delineated in Standard A.10. - 12.
+The program seeks Council approval before making a significant increase ining class size and demonstrates reasonable assurance there are adequate resources as delineated in Standard A.10 (see Glossary, "Significant increase"). - 12.
 The program is required to act in accordance with the Council's Accreditation Policies and Procedures. - 13.
-There is evidence that eligibility and certification requirements are maintained by institutions or programs relying on Council's accreditation to participate in Higher Education Opportunity Act, Title IV programs (see Glossary, "Title IV eligibility").
+There is evidence that eligibility and certification requirements are maintained by institutions or programs relying on Council's accreditation to participate in Higher Education Opportunity Act, Title IV programs (see Glossary, "Title IV eligibility").2